prioritizr/surveyvoi/cran-comments.md

 * checking package dependencies ...
 NOTE
   Packages suggested but not available for checking: 'gurobi'

     **The package uses the gurobi R package that is distributed with Gurobi software suite (and not available on CRAN).
-The DESCRIPTION, README, and package documentation files contain information for installing the gurobi R package.**
+The DESCRIPTION, README, and package documentation contain information for installing the gurobi R package.**

 ## Test environments